Liz-ard7/61040-portfolio/assignments/pset1.md

 When a slot is booked, the slot is removed from the Room's set of slots, because the Room's set of slots represents *free* slots.
 Slots have a fixed amount of time and do not overlap other slots.
 Slots exist with a half-hour in them, so a slot for 3:00 goes from 3-3:30.
 If someone wants to book something from 3-5:30 pm, they would book(Me, 304, 6/60, start: 3:00, end: 5:00) and then the book action would remove the 3:00 slot, the 3:30, the 4:00, the 4:30, and the 5:00 slot from the available slots in that room.
 The booking associated would contain Me, the 3:00, the 3:30, the 4:00, the 4:30, and the 5:00 slot. *The end is an inclusive time.*

 ### URL Shortener

 **concept** URLShortener

-**purpose** creates a shorter link that redirects to the longer link provided
+**purpose** allows for the user to type in a shorter, simpler link to go to the creator's desired link

 **principle** a creator will input a long link into the website.
 There, they can either autogenerate a suffix or create one of their own.
-When users click the url that has the suffix attached to it, they will be redirected to the long link.
+When users click/type in the url that has the suffix attached to it, they will be redirected to the long link.

 **state**